GSA/piv-guides/Template-2.md

 ## Assumptions

 This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
-Alternatively, this section may include conditions that must be met before the user can begin the procedures.
+This section may also include conditions that must be met before the user can begin the procedures.
 Alternate titles may be: **_Preconditions_** (i.e., list any conditions that must be met) or **_Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).

 ## Before You Get Started